 Located adjacent to Wright Hall.
-The Natatorium meets the needs of students, faculty, staff, and the community.
+The Natatorium meets the needs of students, faculty and staff.
 Classes are taught throughout the year in the Natatorium, as well as a host of many intramural activities.
 The convenience of the 25-yard heated pool allows for year round swimming.
 The facility is great for exercise or just having fun playing in the water.
 A current Troy University Student ID must be presented to access the Natatorium.